Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard

 \section{Summary and Future Work}

 The main contribution of this paper is the dichotomy between non-uniform AC$^{0}$ and L-hard for all finite-signature first-order expansions of finitely bounded homogeneous structures --- Theorem~\ref{thm:main}.
-In order to obtain the result we first reproved Theorem~\ref{thm:LaroseTesson} and then generalized this new proof to infinite structures.
+In order to obtain the result, we first provided a brand new proof of Theorem~\ref{thm:LaroseTesson}, and then generalized this new proof to infinite structures.
 We believe that the methods provided may be used further, in particular, to approach the following research question.

-\begin{rquestion} Which first-order reducts of $k$-homogeneous $\ell$-bounded structures of relational width $(k,l)$ give rise to CSPs in NL? \end{rquestion}
+\begin{rquestion} Is it true that every first-order reduct (expansion) of a $k$-homogeneous $\ell$-bounded structure (model-complete core) of relational width $(k,\ell)$ gives rise to CSPs that are in NL or P-complete? \end{rquestion}